XoopsDocs/xoops-modules-cookbook/en/book/XoopsClasses/XoopsPersistableObjectHandler.md

 #### Definition
 **XoopsPersistableObjectHandler(Database $db )**

-The XoopsPersistableObjectHandler is an enhanced version of XoopsObjectHandler that makes it possible to build a fully functional object handler class with a simple one-line constructor.
+The ```XoopsPersistableObjectHandler``` is an enhanced version of ```XoopsObjectHandler``` that makes it possible to build a fully functional object handler class with a simple one-line constructor.

+As previously mentioned, it is based on the [Data Mapper Patter](https://martinfowler.com/eaaCatalog/dataMapper.html) and partially the [Repository Pattern](https://martinfowler.com/eaaCatalog/repository.html)

 ![](../../assets/ClassUML/XoopsPersistableObjectHandler.png)